Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Windowpane Test

 To perform the test, a small piece of dough is gently stretched between the fingers.
-If it stretches thin enough to let light pass through without tearing—resembling a windowpane—it indicates that the gluten is well-developed.
+If it stretches thin enough to let light pass through without tearing, resembling a windowpane, it indicates that the gluten is well-developed.

 Proper gluten development is crucial for the dough’s strength, elasticity, and ability to trap gases during fermentation, leading to a better rise and a more open crumb in the final loaf.
-If the dough tears easily, it may need more mixing or folding.

 Spoiler: I have never once used the windowpane test.
 I don’t believe that this test is a crucial one for sourdough baking.